felixbillieres/Learn-MCP-Protocol/Learn/projet_21/README.md

-# Projet 21 : Tokens et validation avancée
+# Project 21: Tokens and advanced validation

-## Objectif
+## Objective

-Implémenter une validation de tokens plus avancée avec scopes, audiences et expiration.
+Implement more advanced token validation with scopes, audiences, and expiration.

-## Concepts à apprendre
+## Concepts to learn

 ### Scopes

-Les scopes définissent les permissions (ex: "read:data", "write:data").
-Un token peut avoir plusieurs scopes.
+Scopes define permissions (e.g., "read:data", "write:data").
+A token can have multiple scopes.

 ### Audiences

-L'audience indique pour quelle ressource le token est destiné.
-C'est crucial pour la sécurité.
+The audience indicates which resource the token is intended for.
+This is crucial for security.

-### Validation complète
+### Complete validation

-- Format du token
+- Token format
-- Signature (si JWT)
+- Signature (if JWT)
 - Expiration
 - Audience
-- Scopes requis
+- Required scopes

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer une validation de tokens avec scopes et audiences.
+In this project, you will create token validation with scopes and audiences.